Scientific programme

 • Sandra Luber (University of Zurich, Switzerland)

-Forefront dynamic methods for computational spectroscopy and excited states in gas and condensed phase
+Dynamic methods for computational spectroscopy and excited states in condensed phase

 Polarization Models for Charged and Polar Molecules